The Observer: Sale to Tortoise Media

 In September 2024, The Guardian revealed it was in talks to sell The Observer to news website Tortoise Media.
-Journalists at Guardian Media Group passed a vote to condemn the sale and passed a vote of no confidence in the newspaper’s owners, accusing it of betrayal amid concerns that the sale of the paper could harm the financial security of staff members.
+Journalists at Guardian Media Group passed a vote to condemn the sale and passed a vote of no confidence in the newspaper's owners, accusing it of betrayal amid concerns that the sale of the paper could harm the financial security of staff members.

 On 6 December 2024, it was announced that, despite 48 hours of strikes by journalists, the Observer deal with Tortoise was agreed in principle and would go ahead.
 The agreement included the Trust taking a significant stock position in the purchaser.
 The final sale price has not been disclosed.

+At the time of sale on 6 December 2024, The Observer was described as a centre-left newspaper.

 On 18 December 2024, Guardian Media and Tortoise Media closed the sale.
 A new website was launched on 25 April 2025 and the first print edition under the new owners appeared on 27 April 2025.

 It was announced that Lucy Rock, previously the paper's deputy editor, would be the new editor of The Observer.
 It was later clarified she is editor (print) reporting to the editor-in-chief, founder and major shareholder James Harding.
+In September 2025, she retired.

+2026 restructuring

+In March 2026, The Observer announced a programme of voluntary redundancies across its workforce of around 140 staff, less than a year after its acquisition by Tortoise Media.
+The move was reported to reflect ongoing challenges around the newspaper’s digital strategy and financial sustainability.